 San José Public Library is working to foster the spirit of the maker culture, partnering with people and companies in Silicon Valley, to continue providing you with library services which will inspire you to Innovate, Create, and Discover.

 Join us at the Dr. Martin Luther King Jr. Library on March 19, 2014, from 6:00 - 8:00 pm, in Room 225 for a taste of the future.
 Some of our, and San Jose State University’s, amazingly talented librarians will be teaching you how to make everything from leather masks to Zen doodles.
 TechShop has partnered with us and will be showing you how to engrave your own dog tag.
 You will also be able to see a 3-D printer in action and watch a vinyl cutter at work.
-Another partner, CreaTV San Jose, will be teaching you how to scan your photos and then use them to create a music video or digital storytelling piece.
+Another partner, CreaTV San Jose, will be teaching you how to scan your photos and then use them to create a music video or digital storytelling piece, and NEXMAP (new experimental music, art, and production) from San Francisco will join us to share its work with circuit stickers, 21st Century Notebooking, and crafting with electronics.
 Just watch out for the high school robotics teams that will be piloting dueling disk-throwing robots around the room!
 This is an opportunity for you to touch, explore, and spark your own maker mentality!